egoist/todomado/README.md

 $ todo

 # Modify by task number
-$ todo 0 -m "to have some benchmark tests"
+$ todo 0 -m "to have some other benchmark tests"
 ```

 ## License